Finger hinge Protection guard for Gates

 Gatesafe can be easily fitted to most gates whether hung on hinges or eyebolts.

-Our finger guard can also be fitted to pillars or posts.
+Our gate hinge guard can also be fitted to pillars or posts.

-“Our finger hinge protectors are ideal for retrofitting.”
+“Our gate hinge protectors are ideal for retrofitting.”

 - Our fingerguard for gates covers the gate hinge areas of possible entrapment.